-Aside from our previous work on Metafor [3] [5], the closest related work is Inform 7, a programming language for a MOO game which does incorporate a parser for a wide variety of English constructs [8].
+Aside from our previous work on Metafor (Liu & Lieberman, 2005; Mihalcea, Liu, & Lieberman, 2006), the closest related work is Inform 7, a programming language for a MOO game that does incorporate a parser for a wide variety of English constructs (Sleator & Temperley, 1991).
 Inform 7 is still in the tradition of "English-like" formal programming languages, a tradition dating back to Cobol.
-Users of Inform reported being bothered by the need to laboriously specify "obvious" commonsense properties of objects.
+Users of Inform 7 reported being bothered by the need to laboriously specify "obvious" commonsense properties of objects.
 Our approach is to allow pretty much unrestricted natural language input, but be satisfied with only partial parsing if the semantic intent of the interaction can still be accomplished.
-We were originally inspired by the Natural Programming project of Pane and Myers [7] which considered unconstrained natural language descriptions of programming tasks, but eventually wound up with a graphical programming language of conventional syntactic structure.
+We were originally inspired by the Natural Programming project of Pane, Myers, and Ratanamahatana (2001), which considered unconstrained natural language descriptions of programming tasks, but eventually wound up with a graphical programming language of conventional syntactic structure.